 With stories about company collapse in the headlines all too often, Kelly Tucker from HR Star looks at the practical implications for employees.

-Updated to include details of the increase in the maximum amount of a week's pay for payments by the Secretary of State, effective from 6 April 2018.
+Updated to reflect the increase in the maximum amount of a week's pay for payments by the Secretary of State, effective from 6 April 2018.

-Updated to include details of the increase in the maximum amount of a week's pay for calculating statutory redundancy pay, effective from 6 April 2018.
+Updated to reflect the increase in the maximum amount of a week's pay for calculating a statutory redundancy payment, effective from 6 April 2018.

 Thousands of workers face uncertainty after Carillion, the UK's second largest construction company, went into liquidation yesterday.

 The European Court of Justice has held that "pre-pack" administration, which is designed to facilitate the sale of a business as a going concern in the event of insolvency, may not prevent employees from having TUPE rights.